Douglas DC-7: Operational history

 Since the late 1940s Pan Am and other airlines had scheduled a few non-stop flights from New York to Europe, but westward non-stops against the prevailing wind were rarely possible with an economic payload.
 The Lockheed Super Constellation and DC-7B that appeared in 1955 could occasionally make the westward trip, but in summer 1956 Pan Am's DC-7C finally started doing it fairly reliably.
 BOAC was forced to respond by purchasing DC-7Cs rather than wait on the delivery of the Bristol Britannia.
 The DC-7C found its way into several other overseas airlines' fleets, including SAS, which used them on cross-polar flights to North America and Asia.
-The DC-7C sold better than its rival, the Lockheed L-1649A Starliner, which entered service a year later, but sales were cut short by the arrival of Boeing 707 and Douglas DC-8 jets in 1958–60.
+The DC-7C sold better than its rival, the Lockheed L-1649A Starliner, which entered service a year later, but sales were cut short by the arrival of Boeing 707 and Douglas DC-8 jets in 1958-60.

 Starting in 1959 Douglas began converting DC-7s and DC-7Cs into DC-7F freighters to extend their useful lives.
 The airframes were fitted with large forward and rear freight doors and some cabin windows were removed.

 The predecessor DC-6, especially the DC-6B, established a reputation for straightforward engineering and reliability.
 Pratt & Whitney, manufacturer of the DC-6s Double Wasp engines, did not offer an effective larger engine apart from the Wasp Major, which had a reputation for poor reliability.
 Douglas turned to Wright Aeronautical for a more powerful engine.
 The Duplex-Cyclone had reliability issues of its own, and this affected the DC-7's service record.
 Carriers who had both DC-6s and DC-7s in their fleets usually replaced the newer DC-7s first once jets started to arrive.
 Some airlines retired their DC-7s after little more than five years of service, whereas most DC-6s lasted longer and sold more readily on the secondhand market.

+Morten Beyer, an airline executive who participated in the decision to buy second-hand DC-7s at Riddle Airlines (later known as Airlift International), said Riddle became comfortable with buying the DC-7, notwithstanding known engine problems, after seeing its success with carriers like Swissair that made an effort to "baby" the Wright engine.
+According to Beyer, many passenger carriers had competed on speed and operated the engine at its limits, where it tended to break down.
+Riddle apparently was able to operate the DC-7 reliably by similarly babying the engine.

 Basic price of a new DC-7 was around $823,308 (£570,000).

 Price of a DC-7B was around $982,226 (£680,000) in 1955, rising to $1,184,490 (£820,000) in 1957.

 Similarly, the price of a DC-7C was $1,155,560 (£800,000) in 1956, increasing to $1,343,385 (£930,000) by 1958.

 Cost of the DC-7F "Speedfreighter" conversion was around $166,112 (£115,000) per aircraft.